Cabbage (Juan Xi Cai)

 Flavors/Temps: Sweet, Pungent, Bitter, Neutral to Cooling

 Caution: Considered safe.
-Drinking more than one cup of cabbage juice at time can cause stomach upset or gas.
+Drinking more than one cup of cabbage juice at a time can cause stomach upset or gas.

-Key Constituents: Sulforaphane, Sinigrin, Vitamin C, B6, and K, Fiber, 3′-Diindolylmethane (DIM), Apigenin, Anthocyanin, Polyphenols, Flavonoids, Probiotics, Copper, Potassium, Manganese, Folate, Choline, Selenium, Iron, Calcium, Magnesium, Thiocyanate, Zea-xanthin.
+Key Constituents: Sulforaphane, Sinigrin, Vitamin C, B6, and K, Fiber, 3′-Diindolylmethane (DIM), Apigenin, Anthocyanin, Polyphenols, Flavonoids, Probiotics, Copper, Potassium, Manganese, Folate, Choline, Selenium, Iron, Calcium, Magnesium, Thiocyanate, Zea-xanthin

 History/Folklore: Cabbage is one of the oldest known vegetables dating back to 4,000 B.C. in China.
 The vegetable is popularly identified with St. Patrick’s Day and eaten with corned beef.
-In the Middle Age it was called the “drug of the poor” because it improved digestion and was used to treat gout, headaches, and hangovers.
+In the Middle Ages, it was called the “drug of the poor” because it improved digestion and was used to treat gout, headaches, and hangovers.

 The probiotics identified with sauerkraut, pickled cabbage, are known for being outstanding for promoting a healthy gut biome.
 Cabbage is also known for lowering cholesterol, boosting immunity, and helping to prevent cancer.